 - The animal poses a direct threat to the health and safety of others;

-- Accommodating the animal would pose an undue financial and administrative burden; or
+- Hosting the animal would pose an undue financial and administrative burden; or

-- Accommodating the animal would require a fundamental alteration to the nature of the University's operations.
+- Hosting the animal would require a fundamental alteration to the nature of the University's operations.

-If the University requires the removal of the animal the Owner will have 48 hours to comply with the removal.
-If the Owner fails to comply within 48 hours, Animal Control will be notified to remove the animal.
-However, if the animal has caused physical injury it will be subject to immediate removal.
-All removals will be administered at the owner's expense.
+If the University requires the removal of an animal owned by a student, written notice will be provided to the Owner by the Office of Community Standards.
+The Owner will have 24 hours to comply with the removal except in cases where the animal has caused physical injury, which will be subject to immediate removal.
+If the Owner fails to comply with the removal directive, Animal Control and/or the MSPCA will be notified to remove the animal at the Owner's expense.

 D. Process to Appeal the Removal of a Service Animal or ESA

-- Owners may appeal the University decision's regarding approval or removal of an assistance animal.
+- Owners may appeal the University decisions regarding removal of an assistance animal.
+The animal may be required to remain off premises during the appeal process.
 To submit an appeal, a detailed, written document must be submitted within 5 business days of notification of the decision.
 In the appeal, the Owner should outline the complaint and specifically address the reason for the appeal.
-Appeals from students should be submitted to the Director of the Office of Student Accessibility Services and appeals from employees should be submitted to the Office of Equal Opportunity for referral to an appeal officer.
+Appeals from students should be submitted to the Office of Community Standards and appeals from employees should be submitted to the Office of Equal Opportunity for referral to an appeal officer.

-- Student appeals will be reviewed by Director of the Office of Student Accessibility Services in consultation with the University's Section 504/ADA Coordinator.
+- Student appeals will be reviewed by the Office of Community Standards in consultation with the Director of the Office of Student Accessibility Services and the University's Section 504/ADA Coordinator.
 Employee appeals will be reviewed by an appeal officer not within the Office of Equal Opportunity.
 Owners filing an appeal will be notified of the University's decision within 15 business days from submission of their written appeal.
 The response will include a summary of the findings and a rationale for the resulting decision.

 - The decision regarding an appeal is final.